jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ### 12.13 EnumeratePoints `0x0981` — Three Response Shapes

-The `0x0981` response carries a list of point entries. **Three distinct response shapes** are observed across firmware revisions:
+The `0x0981` response carries a list of point entries. **Three distinct response shapes** appear across firmware revisions:

 **SHAPE A** — used by older firmware.
 Each entry has: